 What are the best baby room thermometers on the market?

 From those that double as night lights to dual-purpose thermometers that can also be used in the bath, investing in a baby room thermometer can tell you at a glance whether or not a room is safe to sleep in.
 We’ve hand-selected the best on the market here:

 Tommee Tippee Gro-Egg Room Thermometer

 The best baby room thermometer nightlight

 This clever little room thermometer shows you at a glance whether the temperature of your baby’s room is ok.
 It glows blue if the room is too cold, red if it’s too hot and stays yellow when the sleep environment is safe.
-Not only does it save you having to test your eyesight in the middle of the night, the glow acts as a gentle nightlight for your little one.
+Not only does it save you having to test your eyesight in the middle of the night, but the glow also acts as a gentle nightlight for your little one.